HNLMS Holland (D808): History

 As Las Palmas was approached, the thick coats were exchanged by deck chairs.
 Then Holland steamed up to Dakar (Senegal) where again several tests were done.
 During these tests the destroyer was only docked for a short time.
 On the way to Casablanca (Morocco), the surging turned out to be too much for the new naval ship to keep pace.
 After three hours in Casablanca the sea was chosen again, this time to the north.
 At the height of Portugal, Holland was placed transversely to the waves for pendulum tests.
 Three days later it was back in Den Helder where it was subjected to tests at the Rijkswerf.
 On 15 April Holland moored again at the RDM in Rotterdam.
 In addition to speed and ventilation, issues such as sailing behavior, controllability, operation of the equipment and housing were also examined.
 After these tests, HNLMS Holland was put into service on 30 December 1954 and was the twentieth ship in the Royal Netherlands Navy at the time.

-In 1955 Holland circumvented Africa steaming through the Suez canal to Cape town.
+In 1955 Holland circumvented Africa steaming through the Suez Canal to Cape town.
 Upon return the ship was kept in reserve and laid up from 1955 until 1962.

 The ship collided in 1965 with the Danish ship MV Mayumba of Texel.

 13 January 1968 the ship joint NATO STANAVFORLANT at Portland.

+In June 1967 a courtesy visit to Chatham, with costumed Regiment de Marine re-enactors on board, commemorated the tercentenary of the Raid on the Medway.

 In 1969 she attended a naval review at Spithead together with her sisters Zeeland and Noord-Brabant, the cruiser De Ruyter and the frigates Van Nes and Evertsen.

 Holland participated in the NATO exercises Razor Sharp in 1969 and Northern Merger and Save Pass in 1974.

 In July 1976 Holland, together with the frigates Tromp, Van Nes, Van Galen, the destroyer Zeeland, the submarine Dolfijn and the replenishment ship Poolster visited New York in commemoration of the country's 200 years anniversary.

-HNLMS Holland was sold to Peru in 1978 as BAP Garcia y Garcia (DD75), which was taken out of service by Peru in 1986.
+HNLMS Holland was sold to the Peruvian Navy in 1978 as BAP García y García (DD75), which was taken out of service by Peru in 1986.
+The ship was named after Peruvian admiral Aurelio García y García.